mixpanel/docs/pages/docs/migration/adobe-analytics.md

 - Clears their cache at any time
 - Opens a different browser on the same computer.
 One unique visitor is counted per browser.
 - The same person browsing your site on different devices.
 A separate unique visitor is counted per device.
-- Opens a private browsing session (such as Chrome’s Incognito tab).
+- Opens a private browsing session (such as Chrome's Incognito tab).

-As a result, many internal Adobe users aren't too sure of how unique visitors are actually calculated given that it’s also dependent on how their data set up is done by the consultants they hire, eventually making these calculations somewhat a blackbox.
+As a result, many internal Adobe users aren't too sure of how unique visitors are actually calculated given that it's also dependent on how their data set up is done by the consultants they hire, eventually making these calculations somewhat a blackbox.

 ## Track forward looking real-time data